SummerIsHere/wsu-weather-data-archiving/README.md

 ## Troubleshooting

-1. You should always update to the latest Firefox, geckodriver, and selenium (https://anaconda.org/conda-forge/selenium)
+1. You should always update to the latest Firefox, geckodriver, and selenium (https://anaconda.org/conda-forge/selenium).
+You may need to uninstall and reinstall the latest Anaconda completely due to package dependencies.
+2.